fdaubine/Align2Custom/README.md

  - Open Blender, then drag and drop the ZIP file onto Blender UI to install the add-on
  - Check that the `Align 2 Custom` option appears in the list of add-ons (`Edit` -> `Preferences...` -> `Add-ons`)

-### Installation from Blender Extensions plateform
+### Installation from Blender Extensions platform

-Since 4.2 version, Blender can connect to an online plateform called __Blender Extensions__ to download and install tons of add-ons.
-This add-on is now available on this plateform.
+Since 4.2 version, Blender can connect to an online platform called __Blender Extensions__ to download and install tons of add-ons.
+This add-on is now available on this platform.
 To install it, follow these instructions :
 - Look for __Align2Custom__ add-on on [Blender Extensions](https://extensions.blender.org/)
 - Follow the [installation instructions](https://extensions.blender.org/about/)
 - In Blender, check that the `Align 2 Custom` option appears in the list of add-ons (`Edit` -> `Preferences...` -> `Add-ons`)

-This method is recommended for Blender 4.2 (and newer) because add-on update can be managed easily and directly from Blender UI when a new version of the add-on is published.
+This method is recommended for Blender 4.2 (and newer) because add-on update can be managed easily and directly from Blender UI whenever a new version of the add-on is published.

 ### add-on preferences